jjwithanr/obsidian_bible_study/docs/New Testament/James/James1.md

 #### v.20
 >for man's anger does not bring about the righteous life that God desires.

 We cannot use anger as our device to instruct others in living righteously.
-Rather, according to [Hebrews 3:13](Hebrews3#v.13) it God's charge for us to encourage one another daliy to prevent their souls from being hardened by sin's deceitfulness.
+Rather, according to [Hebrews 3:13](Hebrews3#v.13) it God's charge for us to encourage one another daily to prevent their souls from being hardened by sin's deceitfulness.
 #jj

+An angry attitude is not the atmosphere in which righteousness flourishes.
+James stresses this from the positive side when he later says, "Peacemakers who sow in peace raise a harvest of righteousness" (3:18).
+#donaldburdick

 #### v.21
->Therefore, get rid of all moral filth and the evil that is so prevalent and humbly accept the word [planted in you](Luke8.md), which can save you.
+>Therefore, get rid of all moral filth and the evil that is so prevalent and humbly accept the word planted in you, which can save you.

+In further preparation for the reception of the Word, one must "get rid of all moral filth."
+The word translated "get rid of" (GK 700) was primarily used of taking off garments (cf. [Heb 12:1](Hebrews12#v.1), which speaks of throwing off any excessive weight to make ready for the race of faith).
+The "moral filth and the evil" that are so abundant must be stripped off like dirty clothes in preparation for "accept\[ing\] the word." **The reception of truth must of necessity be marked by humility or meekness (GK 4559).** This is not to be construed as spineless weakness.
+Instead, it is the quality of a strong man that makes him docile and submissive rather than haughty and rebellious.
+Only in such a spirit can one fully receive God's truth.
+That the Word is described as "planted in you" suggests that the readers were believers who already possessed the truth.
+The phrase "which can save you" simply describes the truth as saving truth.
+James is not calling for an initial acceptance of that message, but for a full appropriation of the truth as the Christians grows in spiritual understanding.
+#donaldburdick

 #### v.25
 >But the man who **looks intently** into the *perfect law that gives freedom*, and continues to do this, not forgetting what he has heard, but doing it - he will be blessed in what he does.